Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Maybe not a new idea but I think it 's a money saver.
 Make 2 shopping lists.
 First is considered a monthly list, in which items like; paper towels, TP, soap and other household items purchased, and a second weekly list for food items only.

 To cut down on buying items you already have, create an inventory list for the bathroom, kitchen and pantry.
 Create two columns.
-Column 1 is to list the items you like to have on hand and column 2 is to check off when you run out of an item.

 I have hated going to the grocery store recently.
 I keep getting depressed with the high prices!
 I went today after I went for my morning walk at the track.
-I continued to listen to my music with one earpiece of my iPod in.

 At checkout at electronic stores, the clerk will always offer you an additional warranty.
 The script usually sounds a little like this: "Would like addition buyers protection on this product for only $20.00".